LiZheng1997/homelab/README.md

 - [x] Delete previous openwrt VM

 ### TODO
+- [ ] Deploy CVAT on NAS-Qunhui for testing.
 - [ ] Change CVAT from Shanghai to center homelab
 - [ ] Connect CVAT with MinIO
 - [ ] Transfer some datasets to the MinIO OSS data pool.
+- [ ] Change the DNS supplier to cloudflare or others with HTTPS
+- [ ] Apply CDN to some services after last step, in order to speed up websites loading effect.